Lady Jane (1986 film): Locations

 Dover Castle was used to represent the Tower of London in the film.
 Interior scenes of Hever Castle in Kent were used.
 The Long Gallery was used in the scene where Jane visits Queen Mary.
 The moat around Leeds Castle, also in Kent, was used in the scene where Dudley first visits Lady Jane.
 Several scenes were filmed at Haddon Hall in Derbyshire.
+The castle and moat of Herstmonceux Castle in East Sussex was also used, when the Royal Greenwich Observatory was located there.

 Reception

 On Rotten Tomatoes the film has an approval rating of 56% based on reviews from 9 critics.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.